 Here are 5 tips for successful mentorship:

 - Set Clear Goals and Share Them with Your Mentor.
 What do you hope to get out of your relationship with your mentor?
 They may have other objectives in mind for you.
 That’s why it’s best practice to have a sit-down early in the process and share your goals with each other.
-By making sure you’re aligned, you are both more likely to get the most out of it!
+By ensuring you’re aligned, you are more likely to get the most out of it!

 - Observe and Be Observed.
 Observation goes both ways!
 Just as much as shadowing and observing your dentist mentor will enrich your practice, being observed by your mentor is also essential to the process.
 Fortunately, observation and side-by-side practice are part of the CDP dentist mentoring program.
 We make your mentorship easy from start to finish!